 Pink sheets are stocks of companies that are provided in the over-the-counter (OTC) market.
 These services are provided by a company known as OTC Markets, which is a publicly traded company that is valued at more than $495 million.

-They are known as pink sheets because in the past, the stock names were written in a pink paper.
+They are known as pink sheets (or OTC Pink) because in the past, the stock names were written in a pink paper.
 Today, this trading has gone electronic.

 In most cases, pink sheet stocks are relatively small companies that don’t meet the listing requirements require by large bourses like the NYSE.